trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 **New features (V2.7)**
 - Readarr integration.
 Added as 2 separate configurations for ebooks and audiobooks.
 Works similarly to Lidarr, i.e. there are no site integrations so this only exposes new entries in the context menu.

-**Bug fix (V2.6.1)**
-- Bug fix: Lidarr test failing (<a href="https://github.com/trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/issues/111">#111</a>)

-**New features (V2.6)**
-- MyAnimeList integration (Thanks to <a href='https://github.com/dannyvink' target='_blank'>dannyvink</a> for making this contribution.)

-**New features & bug fix (V2.5)**
-- New feature to allow absolute positioning of the servarr icon either anchored to the side of the page or floating at a user defined position.
-Only works when one instance of the icon should be injected to the page, otherwise falls back to default positioning.
-Unsure if this is a feature anyone will actually want to use, but if you find it useful or have any suggestions for improvement please let me know.
-- Bug fix: IMDb was not correctly identifying TV shows and was falling back to everything being identified as a movie when viewing the German version of the site.
-- Remove 'tabs' permission for the extension as not required.
-Google took down the package because of this permission being included and not required, so this release should see the extension available on the Chrome Web Store soon.

 ## Getting started

 [Extension on the Chrome web store](https://chrome.google.com/webstore/detail/sonarrradarrlidarr-autose/jmmjjcddjldjdjgckdiokhfokccdnekc)